a20351766/udo.1.4.0/docs/source/whatis.md

 measure of blockchain platform performance and scale characteristics, a team from IBM Research has published a
-[peer reviewed paper](https://arxiv.org/abs/1801.10228v1) that evaluated the architecture and performance of Hyperledger Fabric.
-The paper offers an in-depth discussion of the architecture of Fabric and then reports on the team's performance evaluation of the platform using a preliminary release of Hyperledger Fabric v1.1.
+[peer reviewed paper](https://arxiv.org/abs/1801.10228v1) that evaluated the architecture and performance of Hyperledger UDO.
+The paper offers an in-depth discussion of the architecture of UDO and then reports on the team's performance evaluation of the platform using a preliminary release of Hyperledger UDO v1.1.

-The benchmarking efforts that the research team did yielded a significant number of performance improvements for the Fabric v1.1.0 release that more than doubled the overall performance of the platform from the v1.0.0 release levels.
+The benchmarking efforts that the research team did yielded a significant number of performance improvements for the UDO v1.1.0 release that more than doubled the overall performance of the platform from the v1.0.0 release levels.

 ## Conclusion

-Any serious evaluation of blockchain platforms should include Hyperledger Fabric in its short list.
+Any serious evaluation of blockchain platforms should include Hyperledger UDO in its short list.

-Combined, the differentiating capabilities of Fabric make it a highly scalable system for permissioned blockchains supporting flexible trust assumptions that enable the platform to support a wide range of industry use cases ranging from government, to finance, to supply-chain logistics, to healthcare and so much more.
+Combined, the differentiating capabilities of UDO make it a highly scalable system for permissioned blockchains supporting flexible trust assumptions that enable the platform to support a wide range of industry use cases ranging from government, to finance, to supply-chain logistics, to healthcare and so much more.

-More importantly, Hyperledger Fabric is the most active of the (currently) ten Hyperledger projects.
+More importantly, Hyperledger UDO is the most active of the (currently) ten Hyperledger projects.
 The community building around the platform is growing steadily, and the innovation delivered with each successive release far out-paces any of the other enterprise blockchain platforms.